jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # [fit] No **macros**

 ^ Swift currently has no metaprogramming facilities.
-So even if we wanted to, we couldn't continue using things like macros to make the framework easier to use.
+So even if we're trying to make the framework easier to use, we can't continue using macros to do so.

 ^ Problem… solved… I guess?